tefreeman/CodeSummarizeAI/README.md

 ## Project Workflow

 1. **File and Section Extraction:**
    - Files with extensions `.html`, `.py`, and `.ts` (excluding `.spec.ts`) are scanned within the specified directory.
    - Python and TypeScript files have their relevant sections extracted using Tree-sitter-based parsers.

 2. **Embedding and Similarity Calculation:**
    - Text embeddings are calculated for each file and its sections using cached embeddings for efficiency.
    - Cosine similarity is computed to identify and prioritize the most relevant sections across files.

 3. **Summarization of Individual Files:**

-   - Each file is summarized using GPT-based local models, incorporating additional relevant contexts from the project.
+   - Each file is summarized using Llama 3 8B, incorporating additional relevant contexts from the project.

 4. **Question Generation and Answering:**
    - Summaries of individual files are used to generate questions to deepen the understanding of the project.
    - Users can provide answers to these generated questions to enrich the final project summary.